dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

   When interacting with other language bindings, XGBoost also supports saving-models-to and loading-models-from file systems other than the local one.
 You can use HDFS and S3 by prefixing the path with ``hdfs://`` and ``s3://`` respectively.
 However, for this capability, you must do **one** of the following:

-  1. Build XGBoost4J-Spark with the steps described in `here <https://xgboost.readthedocs.io/en/latest/jvm/index.html#installation-from-source>`_, but turning `USE_HDFS <https://github.com/dmlc/xgboost/blob/e939192978a0c152ad7b49b744630e99d54cffa8/jvm-packages/create_jni.py#L18>`_ (or USE_S3, etc. in the same place) switch on.
+  1. Build XGBoost4J-Spark with the steps described in :ref:`here <install_jvm_packages>`, but turning `USE_HDFS <https://github.com/dmlc/xgboost/blob/e939192978a0c152ad7b49b744630e99d54cffa8/jvm-packages/create_jni.py#L18>`_ (or USE_S3, etc. in the same place) switch on.
 With this approach, you can reuse the above code example by replacing "nativeModelPath" with a HDFS path.

      - However, if you build with USE_HDFS, etc. you have to ensure that the involved shared object file, e.g. libhdfs.so, is put in the LIBRARY_PATH of your cluster.
 To avoid the complicated cluster environment configuration, choose the other option.